MOISECHRIST/RNAseq_Project/readme.md

 - How many of the differentially expressed genes are up-regulated vs down-regulated?

 To keep only differentially expressed genes which are both statistically significant and biologically relevant (a sufficient change in expression to be interesting), genes with padj < 5% and Log2FoldChange > 1 or Log2FoldChange < -1 were selected for the next steps of our analysis.
+The following table represent for each pairwise comparison, the number of differentially expressed genes, the up-regulated genes (log2FC > 1) and the down-regulated genes (log2FC < -1).

+Tab.
+4 : Number of differentially expressed genes

 | Pairwise Comparison | Up-regulated Genes                      | Down-regulated Genes                       | Differentially Expressed Genes   |
 | :--- |:----------------------------------------|:-------------------------------------------|:---------------------------------|